fabianmoronzirfas/c2c-with-nodejs/README.md

 # c2c-with-nodejs

-"Computer 2 Computer Communication" done with Node.js, Express.js, Johnny Five and Socket.io.
+These files are the starting point for the "Computer 2 Computer Communication" done with Node.js, Express.js, Johnny Five and Socket.io workshop @ University of Applied Sciences Potsdam (Germany).

 ## ToDo: